Microsoft issues emergency out-of-band patch for ASP.Net

 And rightly so – ASP.Net is a very popular framework for building applications on the web, with many online banking and ecommerce sites relying upon the technology.

-The security issue was discovered by researchers Thai Duong and Juliano Rizzo, who discovered a way of exploiting the way that ASP.net web applications handle encrypted session cookies, and demonstrated their findings at a security conference in Argentina earlier this month.
+The security issue was discovered by researchers Thai Duong and Juliano Rizzo, who found a way of exploiting the way that ASP.net web applications handle encrypted session cookies, and demonstrated their findings at a security conference in Argentina earlier this month.

 If left unfixed, the security hole could give malicious hackers the ability to read any file on a web application server.